-Fire plan submittals may now be submitted in either the 2009 or 2015 International Fire Code (IFC) editions.
+Fire plan submittals must be submitted utilizing the 2015 International Fire Code (IFC).

 The Fire Prevention Division is responsible for providing inspection services to the community of Las Cruces.
 These services include pre-construction site plan reviews, construction final inspections, existing commercial building inspections, automatic fire sprinkler plan review and testing, and fire alarm plan review and testing.
 Existing commercial buildings and businesses have become accustomed to seeing the Fire Prevention staff in the role of fire safety inspectors and consultants.

 Fire Prevention also conducts investigations into all fires which occur within the City.
 Determining the origin and cause of a fire plays a prime role in preventing future incidents.
 Division personnel remain "on-call" 24 hours a day to respond to fire incidents.

 The Las Cruces Fire Department is currently using the International Fire Code (IFC) 2015 edition for fire code enforcement.